apollographql/router/dev-docs/multipart-subscriptions-protocol.md

 --graphql--
 ```

-## Messages
+## GraphQL Responses

-The protocol differentiates between transport-level concerns and the GraphQL response payloads themselves.
-One reason for this is that [the response format is part of the GraphQL spec](https://spec.graphql.org/draft/#sec-Response-Format), and additional fields might be confusing or could even break client typing.

-Except for [heartbeats](#heartbeats), every message will therefore include a `payload`, but the payload may be `null`.
+When a GraphQL response is received, it is returned in the `payload` field using the [format from the GraphQL spec](https://spec.graphql.org/draft/#sec-Response-Format).

-Some errors are part of an execution result.
-Results may include partial data, and these errors are not fatal (meaning the subscription stream should be kept open).
-They are therefore delivered within the payload:
+A GraphQL response may contains [errors](https://spec.graphql.org/October2021/#sec-Errors).
+These errors are not fatal (meaning the subscription stream should be kept open) and are delivered within the payload:

 ```json
 {